Overview

 Activity Planning: Timeline

 The horizontal axis displays time.
-In our application, the timeline displays months and days but the scheduler component can be configured to display years, quarters, months, weeks, days, hours, minutes or custom units.
+In our application, the timeline displays months and days, but the Scheduler component can be configured to display years, quarters, months, weeks, days, hours, minutes, or custom units.

 Activity Planning: Events and Milestones